mrdavemorgan/lepgallery/readme.txt

 * Introduction and installation screencast
 = 1.0.2 =
-* Version number is displayed on admin menu page and noted in html
+* Version number is displayed on admin menu page and noted in html = 1.0.3 =
+* Consolidated thumbnail creation files in preparation to update that library
+* Fixed a regression in zip file download

 == Dependencies ==